As you guys know, I love to travel.

 We earn Qantas Frequent Flyer points and have booked several flights and gotten a number of business class upgrades through Classic Reward and upgrade bids using only points!

-If you are not collecting points, I absolutely suggest signing up to either Qantas of Velocity programs – or better – both!!
+If you are not collecting points, I absolutely suggest signing up to Qantas Frequent Flyer.

 Don’t eat out for every meal